mrtstg/streams-broker-rs/README.md

 ```
 log_level="LOG_LEVEL"
 ```
-server will look up env. variable value and if it doesn't exist will take variable from config file.
+server will look up env. variable value "LOG_LEVEL" and if it doesn't exist will take variable from config file.
 ## TODO's
 - [ ] Basic operations with keys
 - [ ] Advanced message insert